 The Bucket List Planner is where the fun stuff lives!
 Start with your destination and determine your can’t miss, bucket list activities!

 Have you ever been planning a trip, read a blog post that mentions an epic activity, and you think, I want to do that.
 But then you don’t save the link to the tour?
 Well, add the booking link to this sheet along with other important information (cost, tour operator etc).
 Then when you’re ready to book, you have the link and all of the information you need!

 Sometimes, you need some gear before a trip.
 This could be anything from a new swimsuit for your beach vacation to luggage to vaccinations!
 Keep track of those costs here and factor it in to the overall budget of your trip.

-But always, not matter the weather, always bring a swimsuit.
+But always, no matter the weather, always pack a swimsuit.
 You just never know when you might encounter a hot spring, hot tub, or lake for a dip!

-I know, planning a trip, no matter the length, can be very overwhelming.
+I know that planning a trip, no matter the length, can be really fun, but also a bit overwhelming.
 Especially when you’re trying to stay on budget!
 These travel planner spreadsheets will help you plan the trip of your dreams (which we all need right about now) while staying on budget and leaving the overwhelm behind.